Rising Cloud Threats Demand Advanced Defenses: Check Point's 2024 Report Highlights Urgent Need for AI and Prevention First Security Measures - CRN - India

-Check Point Software Technologies Ltd, a leading AI-powered, cloud-delivered cyber security platform provider, today unveiled its 2024 Cloud Security Report.
-The report exposes a critical surge in cloud security incidents, marking a significant increase from 24% in 2023 to 61% in 2024, highlighting the escalating complexity and frequency of cloud threats.
+Check Point Software Technologies Ltd., a leading AI-powered, cloud-delivered cyber security platform provider, unveiled its 2024 Cloud Security Report.
+The report exposes a critical surge in cloud security incidents, marking a significant increase from 24% in 2023 to 61% in 2024, a 154% increase, highlighting the escalating complexity and frequency of cloud threats.

 The latest survey from Check Point reveals a concerning trend: while most organisations continue to prioritise threat detection and monitoring, focusing on known vulnerabilities and patterns of malicious behavior, only a mere 21% emphasise prevention.
 This is particularly alarming as companies struggle to keep pace with rapid technological advancements, including the speed of DevOps and the deployment of new codes and applications in the cloud.